-In November 2020, the Company announced its 2021 - 2025 capital plan, referred to as our ESG Progress Plan, which details significant investments in low- and no-carbon generation and modernization of the Company's electric and natural gas infrastructure aimed at helping to reduce the emission of greenhouse gases (carbon and methane).
-These investments are the building blocks for the Company's carbon dioxide emission reduction goals from our electric generation - 55% below 2005 levels by 2025; 70% below 2005 levels by 2030; and net carbon neutral by 2050.
-The Company also has a goal to decrease the rate of methane emissions from its natural gas distribution lines in its network by 30% per mile by the year 2030 from a 2011 baseline.
+In November 2021, the Company announced its 2022-2026 capital plan, referred to as our ESG Progress Plan, which details planned significant investments in low- and no-carbon generation and modernization of the Company's electric and natural gas infrastructure aimed at helping to reduce the emission of greenhouse gases (carbon and methane).
+These investments are the building blocks for the Company's carbon dioxide emission reduction goals from our electric generation - 60% below 2005 levels by 2025; 80% below 2005 levels by the end of 2030; and net carbon neutral by 2050.
+The plan also supports the Company's goal to achieve net-zero methane emissions from natural gas distribution lines in its network by the end of 2030.